awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-cloudwatch-events-s3.md

 # Starting a State Machine Execution in Response to Amazon S3 Events<a name="tutorial-cloudwatch-events-s3"></a>

-You can use Amazon CloudWatch Events to execute an AWS Step Functions state machine in response to an event or on a schedule\.
+You can use Amazon EventBridge to execute an AWS Step Functions state machine in response to an event or on a schedule\.

-This tutorial shows you how to configure a state machine as a target for a CloudWatch Events rule\.
+This tutorial shows you how to configure a state machine as a target for a Amazon EventBridge rule\.
 This will start an execution when files are added to an Amazon S3 bucket\.

 For a practical application, you could launch a state machine that performs operations on files that you add to the bucket, such as creating thumbnails or running Amazon Rekognition analysis on image and video files\.